West–Eastern Divan Orchestra: Andalucía

 The orchestra has performed around the world.
 It has an annual summer school in Seville.
 Since 2002, the Junta de Andalucía (Regional Government of Andalusia) and a private foundation have provided a base for the ensemble in Seville, Spain.
 Young musicians from Spain now also take part in the orchestra.

 The West–Eastern Divan Workshop takes place during several weeks each summer in Andalucía.
 Once the working period is over, the concert tour of the West–Eastern Divan Orchestra starts.
 The orchestra has been awarded several prizes since its creation, among them the Príncipe de Asturias concord award in 2002 for Said and Barenboim, and the Premium Imperiale awarded by the Japan Arts Association.

 In 2004, the Barenboim–Said Foundation, based in Seville and financed by the Junta de Andalucía was established with the purpose of developing several education through music projects based on the principles of coexistence and dialogue promoted by Said and Barenboim.
 In addition to managing the orchestra, the Barenboim–Said Foundation assists with other projects such as the Academy of Orchestral Studies, the Musical Education in Palestine project and the Early Childhood Musical Education Project in Seville.

-Media
+In popular culture

 A film by Paul Smaczny about the orchestra, Knowledge is the Beginning, won the Emmy Award for best documentary related to arts of 2006.
 In 2007, the orchestra received the Praemium Imperiale Grant for Young Artists.
 It has recorded for the Teldec label.
 The current concertmaster is Michael Barenboim, the son of Daniel Barenboim.